Select a link to access information from Ofsted

 - Documents relating to Ofsted's inspection of early years and childcare providers: Ofsted website

-- School inspection handbook - updated July 2018
+- Early Years inspection handbook - updated 1st September 2021

 - Early years inspections: myths - Ofsted has produced this document to confirm the facts about our early years inspections and to dispel those myths that can sometimes result in unnecessary workloads for registered child carers.
 It should be read alongside the early years inspection handbook.